 A family's household income usually falls into the very low or extremely low categories to qualify for Section 8 assistance.

-Is there a waitlist for Section 8 housing?
+Is There a Waitlist for Section 8 Housing?

 There is often a Section 8 waiting list in Florida.
 This is because the demand for affordable housing is typically much greater than the supply, and as a result, many housing authorities have waiting lists for Section 8 vouchers.